baedrik/snip721-reference-impl/README.md

 ```

 ## TransferNft
 TransferNft is used to transfer ownership of the token to the `recipient` address.
 This requires a valid `token_id` and the message sender must either be the owner or an address with valid transfer approval.
-If the `recipient` address is the same as the current owner, no transfer will be done (transaction history will not include a transfer that does not change ownership).
+If the `recipient` address is the same as the current owner, the contract will throw an error.
 If the token is transferred to a new owner, its single-token approvals will be cleared.

 ##### Request
 ```